“BIRTH OF PHARAOH” CHAPTER 4

 The newborn Pharaoh already has a microphone strapped to his chin.
 It will translate everything he needs to say.
 His first words are, “I am Skin.”

 From the throne, Skin acknowledges that they do not see that his beard is, in fact, a vocal translator.
+Next, he notices that they don’t see him at all.
+They are entranced by his beautiful form.
+This matters most to someone like Skin.

 Skin holds a square box.
 He moves something.
-A beautiful light adorns his pedestal now.
-A trail of lights dots with perfect precision a path in front of him.
-It leads down a long corridor structured on the opposite side of the room.
-The lights trail to him as if to lead a procession.
+As a result, a beautiful light adorns his pedestal now.
+A trail of lights dot, with perfect precision, a path in front of him.
+It leads down a corridor structured on the opposite side of the room.

 “I’m telling you one last time,” said Thamy, “that you need to get down and get dressed and get back into the Pharaoh regime that The Factory prescribed for you and the others.”